Quantum-Creative-Group/quantum_nodes/docs/source/nodes/schrodinger_equation_simulation/index.rst

 ****************

-This node is made possible thanks to `Azercoco <https://github.com/Azercoco>`_ and his implementation of the simulation, `see the projet on github <https://github.com/Azercoco/Python-2D-Simulation-of-Schrodinger-Equation>`_.
+This node is made possible thanks to `Azercoco <https://github.com/Azercoco>`_ and his implementation of the simulation, `see the project on github <https://github.com/Azercoco/Python-2D-Simulation-of-Schrodinger-Equation>`_.